tanhuy998/context-js/README.md

 - Routing and register middleware in controller definition context using decorators.
 - Auto binding http context(such as request, response and next objects) to each controller object.
 - Access Express's methods via given decorators in different http context.

-#### New features:

-- Dependency Injection (since 1.x).
+- Dependency Injection.
-- Route Group (since 1.x).
+- Route Group.

 ## Acknowledgment

 This project codebase is implementing coding convention of `legacy` version of [@babel/plugin-decorator-proposal](https://babeljs.io/docs/en/babel-plugin-proposal-decorators) which is implementing stage 1 [tc39/proposal-decorators](https://github.com/wycats/javascript-decorators/blob/e1bf8d41bfa2591d949dd3bbf013514c8904b913/README.md).
-In case using this package with Typescript, we recommend using [@babel/preset-typescript](https://babeljs.io/docs/babel-preset-typescript) as transpiller instead of [tsc](https://www.npmjs.com/package/typescript) because this package is not compatible with Typescript.
+In case using this package with Typescript, we recommend using [@babel/preset-typescript](https://babeljs.io/docs/babel-preset-typescript) as transpiller instead of [tsc](https://www.npmjs.com/package/typescript) because this package is not compatible with Typescript experimental decorator.

 ## Usage